RestKit/RestKit/Docs/MobileTuts Advanced RestKit/Advanced_RestKit_Tutorial.md

 Perhaps the most powerful weapon in RestKit's arsenal is the seamless integration with Apple's Core Data technology.
 Core Data provides a queryable, object persistence framework that is available on OS X and iOS.
 Building on the foundation of object mapping, RestKit enables the developer to create a persistent mirror of data contained within a remote backend system with very little code.
 There are a lot of moving pieces involved in providing such a high level of abstraction, so let's meet the key players before diving into the details:

 * **RKManagedObjectStore** - The object store wraps the initialization and configuration of internal Core Data classes including NSManagedObjectModel, NSPersistentStoreCoordinator, and NSManagedObjectContext.
 The object store is also responsible for managing object contexts for each thread and managing changes between threads.
 In general, the object store seeks to remove as much boilerplate Core Data code as possible from the main application.
 * **RKManagedObject** - The superclass of all RestKit persistent objects.
 RKManagedObject inherits from NSManagedObject and extends the API with a number of helpful methods.
-This is an RKObjectMappable class and is configured for mapping just its transient siblings.
+This is an RKObjectMappable class and is configured for mapping in the same way as transient RKObject instances.
 * **RKManagedObjectLoader** - When Core Data support has been linked into your application, this descendant of RKObjectLoader handles the processing of object load requests.
 It knows how to uniquely identify Core Data backed objects and hides the complexities of passing NSManagedObject's across threads.
-It is also responsible for deleting objects from the local store when a DELETE is processed successfully. // TODO: This gets removed!
-Move Core Data specifics to a non-inherited class for simplicity.
+Also responsible for deleting objects from the local store when a DELETE is processed successfully.
 * **RKManagedObjectCache** - The object cache protocol defines a single method for mapping resource paths to a collection of fetch requests for pulling local copies of objects that 'live' at a given resource path.
 We'll cover this in detail below.
 * **RKManagedObjectSeeder** - The object seeder provides an interface for creating a SQLite database that is loaded with local copies of remote objects.
 This can be used to bootstrap a large local database so that no lengthy synchronization process is necessary when the app is first downloaded from the App Store.
 Seeding is covered in detail below as well.